alreshaidan/ISQA_3420/UseCases.md

 Stakeholders: Developer / Manager

-Preconditions: The Manager can send requests to license and vulnerability information in the DB
+Preconditions: The Manager can send requests to license and vulnerability information in the DB There are other preconditions here -- like the propoer information in the DB...

-Main Success Scenario: Manager get the informatio from software package & license information
+Main Success Scenario: Manager get the license and vulnerability information from software package & license information database

-Failed End Conditions: Manager does not get the information from  software package & license information
+Failed End Conditions: Manager does not get the information from  software package & license information -- update this a bit to be inline with the main success

-Trigger: Manager approval in the request.
+Trigger: Manager request for software project license and vulnerability information

 #UseCase: 2